IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: Introduction

 In this work, we provide the first affirmative answer to this question by introducing Interleaved Reasoning for Motion Generation (IRMoGen), a novel paradigm that bridges motion understanding and generation via iterative text-motion dialogue.
 We argue that achieving this vision is non-trivial and entails three progressive challenges:

 (1) \textbf{\emph{Task Gap}}: Despite sharing latent representations, basic motion generation (\eg, text-to-motion) and understanding (\eg, motion caption) tasks remain disconnected in training and inference.
 There is no intermediate task that enables the model to leverage motion understanding to improve generation.
-(2) \textbf{\emph{Training Scheme}}: Beyond the task gap, an advanced training strategy is required to initialize and further enhance IRMoGen's capabilities.
+(2) \textbf{\emph{Training Scheme}}: Beyond the task gap, an advanced training strategy is required to initialize and further enhance the IRMoGen capability.
 (3) \textbf{\emph{Data Absence}}: There is a lack of an effective data engine to generate text-motion interleaved reasoning annotations, which are necessary for training the model.

-For the first challenge, we propose employing text-motion \emph{assessment} and \emph{refinement} tasks to bridge the gap between motion understanding and generation.
+For the first challenge, we propose to employ text-motion \emph{assessment} and \emph{refinement} tasks to bridge the gap between motion understanding and generation.
 The former requires evaluation of the alignment between the given motion and the goal text and refinement instructions.
 The latter asks the model to refine the initial motion based on the goal text and refinement instructions.
 These two tasks enable us to establish an IRMoGen process by \emph{interleaving Motion Generation, Assessment, and Refinement}.

 Based on this framework, we introduce IRG-MotionLLM, the first model designed to support native IRMoGen.
 As shown in \cref{fig:pipeline}, given a goal text and reasoning instruction as input, IRG-MotionLLM performs step-by-step reasoning, which contains initial goal analysis, generation, and multiple rounds of assessment and refinement until a satisfactory motion is generated.
 Beginning with a pre-trained Motion-aware LLM \cite{motionagent} as the base model, we propose a three-stage training scheme to imbue and enhance the ability required for IRMoGen.